SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### PIETY

 Your deity grants you a Heroic Resource called piety to fuel your abilities.
-You use piety to heal and empower your allies, and to unleash your deity’s power upon your foes.
+You use piety to [[Heal|heal]] and empower your allies, and to unleash your deity’s power upon your foes.

 Outside of combat and other dangerous situations tracked in turns and rounds, you have piety equal to your Victories.
 If you lose some or all of this piety outside of combat, it takes you 1 minute to regain it.